ysyk2021/innovating-education-with-ai-enabling-the-next-generation/src/chapter-5-3.md

-# Implementing AI-powered Chatbots and Virtual Assistants for Student Support and Engagement

-## Introduction

 In recent years, Artificial Intelligence (AI) has made significant advancements in various fields, including education.
 One area where AI has shown promise is in the development of chatbots and virtual assistants that can provide student support and enhance engagement.
 These AI-powered tools have the potential to revolutionize the way students learn and interact with educational institutions.
 This chapter will explore the implementation of AI-powered chatbots and virtual assistants for student support and engagement.